gahlberg/ansible-demo/README.md

 	•	git clone https://github.com/gahlberg/ansible-demo.git

-5. And once your WISTAR VMs are setup and running with mgmt IPs run the Ansible Playbook:
+5. And once your EVE-NG or WISTAR VMs are setup and running with mgmt IPs run the Ansible Playbook:

 	•	sudo ansible-playbook -i devices.ini generate-and-commit.yaml